Bill Belichick shot Patriots linebacker in the face during paintball game

 JOHNNY MANZIEL SAYS NAME CHANGE LASTED LESS THAN WEEK

 This season might be a little different for the Patriots on offense.
-They will be without tight end Rob Gronkowski, who retired in March, wide receiver Danny Amendola, who signed with the Detroit Lions, and wide receiver Chris Hogan, who signed with the Carolina Panthers.
+They will be without tight end Rob Gronkowski, who retired in March and wide receiver Chris Hogan, who signed with the Carolina Panthers.

 The Patriots kick off their season against the Pittsburgh Steelers for the first Sunday night football game of the season Sept.
 8.